 A terrace of nineteen houses situated on a common near Aldringham, Suffolk.
 A lovely rural site situated at the end of a road next to a church.
 The houses overlook the common with many walks and wildlife nearby.
-Built in the 1880’s they have recently been modernised.
+Built in the 1880’s they have all been modernised to provide contemporary accommodation.
 These two storey houses have two bedrooms and an upstairs lavatory as well as a downstairs bathroom with lavatory.
 An additional feature is the chance to have an allotment.

 There is a Scheme Manager who visits the site regularly and each dwelling is fitted with an emergency alarm call system.
-A weekly shopping bus is provided to take residents into nearby Leiston.
+Transport is provided once a week to take residents into nearby Leiston.
 Outings and communal activities are arranged by residents and the Scheme Manager.

 Please send the completed forms to:

 The General Manager